Drug Information

 Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing has occurred in some people taking this medication.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking hydroxyurea, contact your doctor immediately.

-Tumour Lysis Syndrome: Hydroxyurea, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
+Tumour lysis syndrome: Hydroxyurea, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may experience nausea, shortness of breath, notice cloudy urine, or joint pain.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.

 Vaccinations: The effect of vaccines given to people with reduced immune system activity is unpredictable.
 Hydroxyurea may cause vaccines to be less effective than expected.
 Talk to your doctor if you need any vaccinations while taking this medication.